 So, if you see a warning label on a product, there is no telling how much of the chemical you are exposed to, how many other harmful chemicals there are, and what dosage has been found to be harmful.
 Not all chemicals are harmful – some only become dangerous at high levels of exposure.

 So, in short, no you don’t need to worry every time you see that label.
 It’s becoming more prevalent (and annoying) because almost everything is being labeled as dangerous and a “cancer risk”.
 However, the label fails to give you, as the consumer, all the information you need to make an informed decision about your risk.
 Give heed to it, pay attention to the Prop 65 warning, do your research, but definitely don’t worry about it.

 If you want to create a toxin-free home, it’s worth starting with nontoxic furniture as it’s one of the main pollutants of indoor air.
-The chemicals found in conventional furniture can have a damaging effect on your health leading to a variety of health conditions, including cancer.
+The toxins found in conventional furniture, especially in flame retardant substances, stains and glues, can have a damaging effect on your health leading to a variety of health conditions, including cancer.

 Although nontoxic furniture is can be more expensive and more difficult to find, it’s worth spending the extra money as it will help you cut the amount of harmful substances in your home and protect your family’s health.
 If you want to create a toxin-free home, apart from furniture, you should consider getting organic mattresses, organic bedding and non-toxic cleaning products.

 Read More: Where to buy a chemical-free futon frame?